Is the Sabbath Worth Keeping?

 At 18, Marc landed in jail for the first time.
 This “adult time out” did little to redirect his path.
 “I was bitter.
 I just wanted to be back out in the world,” Marc recalls.

 When he got out, Marc moved to another city and left the drugs behind.
 This time he sought fulfillment in a woman.
-Two children and a couple stints in jail later, she left and Marc found himself raising his kids alone.
+After two children and a couple stints in jail, she left Marc to raise his kids alone.
 “God was convicting me and I started taking my kids to a non-denominational church,” Marc says.
 “I got a Bible and began carrying it to work with me.
 God also convicted me about alcohol and tobacco, and I gave those up cold-turkey.
 But I had anger issues and I was struggling with pornography and lust.”

 “Lord, What Is the Truth?”

 His anger got out of control in 2010 and put Marc back in jail.
 This time, it was the turning point he needed.
 He studied the Bible with a different church group each day.
 “I got seven years of Bible knowledge in one year of jail,” he laughs.